bharathkarumudi/Data-Mining-Machine-Learning/README.md

 # Data-Mining
-Experimenting Data Mining with R
+Lets Do data mining with R.